 - Medical Knowledge

 Date of Release

 This module is eligible for CME credits for three years from the release date.

 All material © American Academy of Neurology Institute unless otherwise indicated.
 All rights reserved.

 The American Academy of Neurology Institute (AANI) is not requesting any individually identifiable health information as defined by HIPAA privacy guidelines.
 The data you submit to the AANI through NeuroPI is de-identified, as it neither identifies nor provides a reasonable basis to identify an individual.
-All information submitted to the AAN through NeuroPI is confidential.
-Data may be used and presented anonymously and in aggregate by the AAN.
+All information submitted to the AANI through NeuroPI is confidential.
+Data may be used and presented anonymously and in aggregate by the AANI.